 3-8-1800 Gentofte, DEN - 3-26-1856 Copenhagen, DENBack to Artist IndexView Artists Paintings

-Johan Laurentz Jensen at an early age expressed the desire to draw, studied at the Danish Academy, he became a pupil of Christoffer Wilhelm Eckersberg and also of Cladius Detlev Fritzsch.
-He could not decide in which direction to go, between portrait or flower still life painting, he decided to specialize in flower painting, Jensen continued his education in Paris under the Flemish flower painting brothers, Gérard and Cornelis van Spaendonck, and at the porcelain factory in Sèvres where he learnt the art of miniature flower painting.
+Johan Laurentz Jensen expressed at an early age the desire to draw, he studied at the Danish Academy, becoming a pupil of Christoffer Wilhelm Eckersberg and also of Cladius Detlev Fritzsch.
+He could not decide in which direction to go, between portrait or flower still life painting, he decided to specialize in flower painting.
+Jensen proceeded with his further training in Paris under the Flemish flower painting brothers, Gérard and Cornelis van Spaendonck, and at the porcelain factory in Sèvres where he learns the art of miniature flower painting.

-Taking 17th-century Dutch flower painting as a starting point, he revived the art in Denmark.
-Johan Laurentz Jensen had an extensive circle of customers and many students, especially women, including Louise of Hesse-Kassel who later married King Christian IX and became Queen of Denmark.
+Taking seventeenth-century Dutch flower painting as his starting point, he revived this art style in Denmark.
+Johan Laurentz Jensen had an extensive circle of patrons and many women students, including Louise of Hesse-Kassel who later married King Christian IX and became Queen of Denmark.

-Johan Laurentz Jensen mastered the art of reproducing nature.
-His appreciation of earlier masterpieces can be seen in his own work.
-His paintings characteristically are rich in color and variety.
-Some of them depict flowers lying on a table or in a basket, perhaps strung together in a wreath.
-While he was one of several artists who painted exotic plants from Rosenborg, he was happiest when he was painting out in the country at Gentofte, sometimes painting wild flowers or strawberries.
+Johan Laurentz Jensen mastered the art of painting natural flowers, his appreciation of earlier masterpieces influenced his own works with his paintings being rich in color and floral variety.
+He was one of the several artists who painted exotic plants in Copenhagen's Rosenborg park, but what he enjoyed most was painting out in the country at Gentofte en plein air.

 Art Movement: Academic